“Hello, my name is Bob,” he said when it was his turn to shine. “And I’m an addict.”

 “I let her leave because I didn’t give a sh— darn.
 I was just gonna call my dealer and get an even bigger piece delivered.
 No drama that way.

 “But a second after she slams the door, I realize my phone’s gone.
 Wallet too.
 I run out the door and catch the — the girl — on the sidewalk.
-She doesn’t know nothing about my wallet.
+She don’t know nothing about my wallet.
 It’s broad daylight and she’s making a real scene.
 Then she turns to go and I grab her wrist.
 I can’t let you go with my wallet, I tell her.
 And boy, does she ever scream.
 She shakes and cusses but I won’t let go.
 Then she punches me right in the mouth.”

 “See that there?”
 Bob asked, pulling his button lip down so we could inspect a tiny swell of reddened flesh.
 The room issued a collective “ooh.”
 Bob released his lip, satisfied.